KurtSchwimmbacher/DV200T2GroupAssignment/README.md

 ## Credits

-This project was developed by Kurt Schwimmbacher as an assignment for Open Window DV200.
+This project was developed by Ngozi Ojokwu, Mwape Kurete, Lebogang Hlongwwane, Kurt Schwimmbacher as an assignment for Open Window DV200.

 ## License